Ready For a Post-Summer Reboot?

 As the days get cooler, it’s easy to overlook the importance of staying hydrated.
 And while you might not feel thirsty, getting enough water is just as important in the autumn and winter as it is in the warmer months.

 According to the old rule of thumb, you should aim to consume eight glasses of water a day.
 But here’s the catch: you don’t have to drink all that water.
 Twenty percent of our daily fluid intake comes from water-rich foods.
-Courgette, pumpkin, pears, apples and brussels are just a few of the autumn foods that will help you stay hydrated.
+Courgette, pumpkin, pears, apples and sprouts are just a few of the autumn foods that will help you stay hydrated.

 Get Your Body Moving